aujxn/set_game_simulator/README.md

 ## Running the Simulation

-Included in the python folder is the output of the simulation run on 1_000_000_000 games.
+Included in the python/data/ folder is the output of the simulation run a number of times.
+This folder keeps growing the more I run the simulation.
+To start fresh, delete the contents of this folder.

 If you want to run this simulation yourself clone the repository.
 ```bash